sbaumgarten/First_App/README.markdown

 # Ruby on Rails Test

-This is my first Ruby on Rails App based off a tutorial
+This is my first Ruby on Rails App!